anyscale/madewithml.github.io/docs/courses/mlops/cicd.md

     <img width="700" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/cicd/workflows.png">
 </div>

 GitHub Actions has the added advantage of integrating really well with GitHub and since all of our work is versioned there, we can easily create workflows based on GitHub events (push, PR, release, etc.).
 GitHub Actions also has a rich marketplace full of workflows that we can use for our own project.
-And, best of all, GitHub Actions is [free](https://docs.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions){:target="_blank"} for public repositories and actions using self-hosted runners (running workflows on your own hardware or on the cloud).
+And, best of all, GitHub Actions is [free for public repositories](https://docs.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions){:target="_blank"}.

 ## Components